Food Poisoning

 • anyone else in your family is also sick with similar symptoms.

-Food Poisioning Remedies
+Food Poision Remedies

-Most food poisioning effects on body clears up in a few days on its own as their duration is not for very long period.
+Most poisioning effects on body clears up in a few days on its own as their duration is not for very long period.
 In the case of continued illness seek medical advice.

 1. Mix a tablespoon of lemon juice or apple cider vinegar in a cup of hot water before a meal to prevent acid indigestion.